atoko/atoko/README.md

 # Let's get philosophical

 ## What's your favorite technology?
 Honestly?
 The rice cooker.
 Neat little thing.
 Oh, programming language?
 Well, I do regularly contribute to typescript codebases [^1].

 Regardless, I don't have any favorites.
-I try and choose the most applicable tools that is appropriate for the task.
+I try and choose the most applicable tool that is appropriate for the task.
 I'm fond of Software Engineering as a craft -- there are a lot of technologies, too many, in fact [^2].
 However, I have a special place in my heart for frontend engineers.
 Design Systems rock!

 In no particular order, here are some technologies I'm familiar with:
 - Pl/SQL